-Alcohol and Other Drugs Services: The total number of AB 109 offenders requiring AOD treatment services in Residential or Outpatient Treatment is determined by the severity of substance use following an assessment.
+Alcohol and Other Drugs Services: The total number of AB 109 offenders requiring substance use (SU) treatment services in Residential or Outpatient Treatment is determined by the severity of SU following an assessment.
 In general, criminal justice involved clients require the structure of residential programs, but with the appropriate support clients can succeed in their recovery efforts in outpatient programs.
-AODS will provide substance use treatment to a total of 60 clients.
-AB 109 will also fund 2 FTE Substance Abuse Counselors (SACs).
+AODS will provide SU treatment.
+AB 109 will also fund 2 FTE Substance Abuse Counselors (SACs) cleared to provide counseling in local jail settings.
 One SAC will screen clients referred by Probation Officers at the jail and at Probation Offices.
-The second SAC will provide onsite services at the West County Reentry Center and at the Martinez Jail supporting the Medical/Mental Health Team for clients receiving Medication Assisted Treatment (MAT) and those with cooccurring disorders.
-Similarly, 80% of the beds at Uilkema House (Recovery Residence) will be available for AB 109 clients who complete residential treatment.
+The second SAC will provide onsite services at the West County Reentry Center and at the Martinez Jail supporting the Medical/Mental Health Team for clients receiving Medication Assisted Treatment (MAT) and those with co-occurring disorders.
+Similarly, 80% of the beds at Uilkema House (Recovery Residence) will be available for AB 109 clients as indicated above.